swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 We also don't have to include the upper and lower bound on the slice.
-If we don't include the lower bound, Python uses 0 by default; if we don't include the upper, the slice runs to the end of the axis, and if we don't include either (i.e., if we just use ':' on its own), the slice includes
+If we don't include the lower bound, Python uses 0 by default; if we don't include the upper, the slice runs to the end of the axis, and if we don't include either (i.e., if we use ':' on its own), the slice includes
 everything:

 ~~~